chathur-aureus/date_formater/example/README.md

 ## 📄 License

-This example app is part of the `date_formater` package and follows the same license terms.
+This example app is part of the `flutter_date_kit` package and follows the same license terms.